-Promoting mental health literacy, reducing stigma, creating a supportive campus culture, and ensuring that faculty, staff and students have the resources to help them understand mental health issues, and improve coping skills, are key to building mental health and to living, learning, and working well— this is what Thrive is all about!
+Promoting mental health literacy, reducing stigma, reflecting on diverse perspectives and experiences of mental health, creating a supportive campus culture, and ensuring our community has the resources to help them understand mental health issues, and improve coping skills and build resilience, are key to building mental health and to living, learning, and working well— this is what Thrive is all about!

-Thrive is a joint initiative and collaboration between UBC Human Resources and the office of the Vice-President, Students
+Thrive is a joint initiative and collaboration between UBC Human Resources, Health Promotion & Education (Vancouver), Health and Wellness (Okanagan), and UBC Wellbeing.

 Thrive events are planned by a number of partners and are intended to represent a diverse range of experiences and perspectives beyond the Thrive 5.
 The Thrive committee recognizes that mental health is very individual and invites our campus community to explore their path to mental health—whatever that may look like.